At the end of this learning unit, the student is able to :

 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.

-- Date: will be specified
+- Date: specified on Moodle

 - Type of evaluation: Group work